 The Patient, Client & Family Council advocates for the needs of patients and clients at PCH.
 Learn more about the Patient, Client & Family Council.

 The Psychiatric Patient Advocate Office (PPAO) is a provincial advocacy and rights protection program of the Ministry of Health and Long-Term Care.
 The PPAO provides free, confidential services to mental health clients independent from the hospital and its service providers.
 Office hours are Monday to Friday, 8:30 a.m. to 4:30 p.m., or by appointment by calling 613-544-4900, ext.
 53081.

-At Providence Care we believe that by fully engaging patients, clients and families in their healthcare we are better able to meet their physical, emotional, social and spiritual needs.
-We believe that by including the patient, client and family perspective in everything we do, that we are treating the people we serve with respect, dignity, compassion, and are enhancing the quality and safety of the care they receive.
+At Providence Care we believe that by fully engaging patients, clients, residents and families in their healthcare we are better able to meet their physical, emotional, social and spiritual needs.
+We believe that by including the patient, client, resident and family perspective in everything we do, that we are treating the people we serve with respect, dignity, compassion, and are enhancing the quality and safety of the care they receive.

-Lived Experience Partners at Providence Care are individuals who have lived experience as patients, clients or family members, and who work with our staff to provide their perspective on planned initiatives, projects or changes.
+Experience Partners at Providence Care are individuals who have lived experience as patients, clients, residents or family members, and who work with our staff to provide their perspective on planned initiatives, projects or changes.